karamanolev/flake8-commas/README.rst

 **Note:** Forked from PyCQA/flake8-commas to add support for Python 3.11, match statement, and other features.
 Support for Python version below 3.7 has been dropped, as well as older (2.x.y) versions of flake8.

+**Further Note:** The changes here have been merged back into PyCQA/flake8-commas and a new version has been released so this repo is no longer needed and is now archived.

 Usage
 -----